Learn what the

 To teach advanced academics while connecting children to the good and the beautiful in life and in learning: God, high moral character, and the wonders and beauty of nature and human life

-Children in our world today are largely losing a love of learning and an appreciation for good, wholesome, and powerful literature, enjoying instead, easy-to-read, mediocre or unworthy books.
+Too many children are losing a love of learning and love of good, wholesome, and powerful literature.
+Also, learning materials today are largely disconnected from God and high character, taking meaning, depth, and joy from learning.
 This curriculum is designed to help children recognize, appreciate, and seek out the good and the beautiful in learning.
 The images, exercises, and lessons focus on teaching high moral character while remaining academically strong.

 To make homeschooling less overwhelming and time consuming

 Homeschooling can be very overwhelming and time consuming!
-The curriculum is carefully designed to be very easy to follow and have very little to no preparation time.
+The curriculum is carefully designed to be very easy to follow and to require very little to no preparation time.
 In addition the curriculum helps in the following ways:

 To make homeschooling more affordable

 This curriculum is also free or extremely inexpensive compared to most home school courses.
 Why?
-The underlying goal of The Good & the Beautiful is truly to strengthen children and families, not to make money.
+The underlying goal of The Good & the Beautiful is truly to strengthen children and families.
 Our profit margin is extremely low.
-Most government programs which allow you to get reimbursed for home school curriculum do not allow you to get faith-based materials.
 We hope this curriculum will make it more feasible for families to be able to use a faith-based curriculum.

 Price Comparison for Third Grade Language Arts & Literature

-The Good & the Beautiful Level 3 Course Set is $68 (really!) and includes all the subjects in the products below, which would equal to $431.68.
+The Good & the Beautiful Level 3 Course Set is $68 (really!) and combines the important knowledge in the subjects contained in the products below, which would equal to $431.68.

 Level 3 All About Reading (complete package + required kit): $141.80